 The first known case of MPX was detected during the 1970s in Africa.
 However, the U.S. has never experienced a MPX outbreak as severe as what we are experiencing now.

 The monkeypox outbreak in the meantime has grown exponentially, with case counts doubling each week.
-Unfortunately, misinformation is already spreading rapidly, including the idea that monkeypox can only be contracted by men who sleep with men (MSM.)
+Unfortunately, misinformation is already spreading rapidly, including the idea that only men who sleep with men (MSM) can contract monkeypox.

 Gigi Singer, who holds a Master in Public Health from Columbia University and is a sex educator, said one important thing to know is that, “Monkeypox is not an STI.
-It can be transmitted through close intimate contact, but it’s not an STI.
+Close, intimate contact can transmit it, but it’s not an STI.

 Some people are saying it’s the new HIV–which is super problematic in itself–but it’s not the same thing.
 You can’t control people’s rhetoric, but you can at least try to combat it.”

 Many political activists, HIV prevention experts, epidemiologists, and queer activists have pointed out the frustrating similarities between the messaging and response surrounding HIV with that of MPX.

 - The mainstream press ignored the virus for years except when the first cases appeared in women, children or heterosexual men